Open Source Algorithms

 } catch (err) {

-console.error('Error fetching simple article recommendations:', err);
+console.error('Error fetching improved article recommendations:', err);

 throw err;